 Rose Hill Center, Inc.

 Founded by Dan and Rosemary Kelly, members of the Order of Malta, Rose Hill Center offers a comprehensive psychiatric treatment program for adults with serious mental illness.
 In a residential setting on a 400 acre campus in Southeast Michigan, Rose Hill provides people with the insights, tools, and medications they need to manage their symptoms, achieve their highest level of independence, and move on to lead rewarding lives.
 The highly effective program is based on the belief that meaningful activity in a healthy environment helps foster recovery.
 Important to the program are the therapeutic work options that include farm animal care, housekeeping, kitchen, and horticulture.
 Members of the Order of Malta serve on the Board of Directors and its committees.
 Individual members and the Order as a whole financially support its activities.
-More information can be obtained by clicking here.

 The Michigan Area Order of Malta supports the following organizations through Area Grants: